 second-rate acts – poor quality singers and performers

-has-beens – someone who was important or respected in the past but is not now
+has-beens – people who were important or respected in the past but are not now

 Thomas Anders – lead singer with German Band Modern Talking, now a solo artist, and is considered a musical icon in East and Central Europe and regularly performs tours there